 - Can my child still get a shot when he or she is sick?

-If you or your child are under age 21 and enrolled in MassHealth Standard or CommonHealth, Network Health will pay for all medically necessary services covered by federal law, including dental.
+If you or your child are under age 21 and enrolled in MassHealth Standard or CommonHealth, Tufts Health Plan will pay for all medically necessary services covered by federal law, including dental.

 Tufts Health Plan also covers services that treat behavioral health issues that may affect your child, including mental health and/or substance abuse problems.
 These services are available to members under age 21 who are enrolled in MassHealth Standard and CommonHealth.
 For information about these services, call us at